In Japan today, the 15th of August, is marked as a time to celebrate the life of the second founder of Soto Zen in that country, Keizan Jokin.

-Many scholars, perhaps nearly all, believe without Keizan, Soto would never have achieved the prominence it holds within Japanese Buddhism.
+Many scholars believe without Keizan, Soto may never have achieved the prominence it holds within Japanese Buddhism.
 He preached a more popular form of Soto.
 He was a visionary and ecstatic.
 While my tastebuds often go to Dogen and his adamantine analysis, Keizan’s visionary Zen brings a level of heart that I think our tradition desperately needs.
-And probably could use a good dash of here in the West today.

 Keizan encouraged both lay practice and the place of women within Zen, whom he held up as equal practitioners with men.
 The first record of a woman receiving dharma transmission in Japanese Soto occurred when he passed the dharma to his disciple the nun Ekyu.